celiovasconcelos/unleash-spa/README.md

+## Motivation

 The [Unleash](https://github.com/Unleash/unleash) feature flag project has no free JS cliente.

-There is a [JS cliente](https://github.com/unleash-hosted/unleash-proxy-client-js) that works only with [Unleash hosted](https://www.unleash-hosted.com/articles/the-unleash-proxy)
+There is a [JS cliente](https://github.com/unleash-hosted/unleash-proxy-client-js) that works only with [Unleash Hosted Proxy](https://www.unleash-hosted.com/articles/the-unleash-proxy).

 This project uses the standard API to enable feature flags to JS.